ShreyansuPanda/Local-Document-Chatbot-using-RAG-and-SLMs/PDF Chatbot - V3/README.md

 ## Usage

-1. Upload one or more documents (PDF, DOCX, CSV, or XLSX) using the file uploader
+1. Upload one or more documents (PDF, DOCX) using the file uploader
 2. Wait for the files to be processed
 3. Type your question in the text input
 4. View the answer and source context in the chat history